dnelson86/arepo/documentation/source/config-options.md

 **SAVE_HSML_IN_SNAPSHOT**

-When activated, this will store the hsml-values used for estimating total matter density around every point and the corresonding densities in the snapshot files associated with a run of Subfind.
+When activated, this will store the hsml-values used for estimating total matter density around every point and the corresponding densities in the snapshot files associated with a run of Subfind.

 -----